seanavery/jetson-nano-box/README.md

 ![prices](prices.png)

-I quick look at[prices](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/) and you can see that you actually pay more per cuda core as you go up the product line.
+I quick look at [prices](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/) and you can see that you actually pay more per cuda core as you go up the product line.
 The Jetson Nano and TX2 both at around $1 per core.
 A closer look at the specs,  shows the [Jetson Xavier](https://developer.nvidia.com/embedded/jetson-agx-xavier-developer-kit) series boards also include tensor cores for doing 8 bit operations, and a dedicated vision processing module which may justify the higher price.

 So, I decided to build out on a standard Jetson Nano Development kit.
-Even though the board is listed at $128 for 1k volume, I was able to find one Amazon for a little over a $100.
+Even though the board is listed at $128 for 1k volume, I was able to find one Amazon for a little over $100.
 My go to strategy in hardware is always to start small.
 I want to fully utilize the computing resources before leveling up.
 This guide will go over how I put it all together.

 ![jetson nano](jetson_nano.jpg)